Joseph Bonaparte: From King of Spain to New Jersey

 His manners were full of grace, elegance and blandness; his heart was full of humane feelings; his mind was well balanced, and all his views of life were moderate and cheerful.
 Wherever he was known, he was respected; and those who loved him once, loved him always.
 (9)

 Although Joseph was rumoured to be involved in plots to rescue Napoleon from St. Helena, nothing specific was ever pinned on him.
 He similarly stayed clear of Charles Lallemand’s invasion of Texas and other intrigues.
-According to Joseph’s nephew Louis-Napoleon, while in Bordentown around 1820, Joseph was offered the Mexican crown by a deputation of Mexican revolutionaries.
+According to Joseph’s nephew Louis-Napoleon, while Joseph was living in Bordentown, he was offered the Mexican crown by a deputation of Mexican revolutionaries.
 Joseph replied:

 I have worn two crowns; I would not take a step to wear a third.
 Nothing can gratify me more than to see men who would not recognize my authority when I was at Madrid now come to seek me in exile, that I may be at their head; but I do not think that the throne you wish to raise again can make your happiness.
 Every day that I pass in the hospitable land of the United States proves more clearly to me the excellence of republican institutions for America.
 Keep them, then, as a precious gift from heaven.
 (10)